 EAs aren't just schedulers and office organizers — they're key problem solvers and maintain a wealth of knowledge about your business and the executive team's needs.
 And now that the role is expanding even further to include conferencing, invoicing and project management, your compensation package needs to reflect those upticks in responsibility.

-To make sure your compensation is within a competitive range for the position, head on over to Randstad's 2019 Salary Guide, which offers salary and hiring insights for a range of today's most in-demand positions.
+To make sure your compensation is within a competitive range for the position, head on over to Randstad's salary guide, which offers salary and hiring insights for a range of today's most in-demand positions.
 But since salaries are sure to vary by region, it's a good idea to check out our salary calculator for up-to-date pay rate data for your specific area.

 make sure compensation reflects the importance of EAs — key problem solvers who know your business inside and out.

 3. identify the top skills for executive assistants

 Before crafting your job listing, you need to decide on the skills that are important for your incoming executive assistant to have.
 Since the responsibilities this person will take on depend on your specific company, sit down with the entire team this hire will support — as well as other EAs, who can speak to the core competencies the ideal candidate should have — to get an idea of the skills needed for success.

 Once you've decided on a list of skills, categorize them into those that are necessary ("must-haves") and those that would be bonuses ("nice-to-haves").
 Not only will this help when it comes time to draft the job description for the role, but it will also make it easier to quickly determine which candidates fit the bill.